Romance Philology

 Assessment methods and Criteria

-The exam consists of a single oral test, grading on a scale of 30.
+The exam consists of a single oral test, grading on a scale of 30; the minimum mark for passing the exam is 18.

 However, it is possible to take an optional written pre-test, on the programme of Romance linguistics (part A), which consists of some open-ended questions.
 There are three exam sessions during the year (in May, in September or in January).
 If the student passes the written test, he will take only remaining parts of programme to the oral exam.